Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Versions

-### v2.6.2
+### v2.7.0
-- Fixed
+- Added
-  - Queries: fixing slow queries.
+  - Pre-release Testing: Now able to test pre-releases if they are available.

 ### v2.6.1
 - Updated